flammie/purplemonkeydishwasher/2009-sfcm/Pirinen-2009-sfcm.markdown

 All tests were conducted on an Intel computer with a Xeon E5450 64 bit 3.00 GHz CPU and 64 GB of memory.
-For the <span style='font-variant: small-caps'>HFST</span> tools, the times were extracted using the C language \verb|clock| function.
-For other tools, the GNU \verb|time| command was used.
-In order to monitor the memory consumption, we used the GNU \verb|top| command.
+For the <span style='font-variant: small-caps'>HFST</span> tools, the times were extracted using the C language `clock` function.
+For other tools, the GNU `time` command was used.
+In order to monitor the memory consumption, we used the GNU `top` command.

 <span style='font-variant: small-caps'>HFST</span> has both a weighted and an unweighted implementation,
 but the current tests were performed using only the unweighted